Buche de

 instant coffee by placing in plastic bag and crushing with rolling

 pin.
 Mix together sugar, cocoa, and coffee.
-Add remaining ingredients
+Add remaining

 and beat for 1 minute at medium speed.
-If necessary, add a little
+If necessary, add a

 more cream to make frosting easy to spread.
 Unroll cooled cake,

-leaving it on towel; don't worry about the cake looking deflated, it
+leaving it on towel; don't worry about the cake looking deflated,

 will perk up soon.
 Spread 1/2 c frosting evenly over cake, all the